 Other modalities used for scar removal include Dermapen skin needling, steroid injections, prescription creams and over the counter silicone gels.

 Acne Scar Removal

 Laser acne scar treatment is only one piece of the treatment planning puzzle.
 Acne scar treatment often involves combinations of several modalities, including TCA cross, subcision, dermal fillers, and lasers.
 Lasers useful for acne scars include picosecond lasers for darker skin types, fractionated CO2 lasers and RF skin needling such as Infini.
 It is essential to diagnose the nature of acne scarring and build a plan.
 Unfortunately, it is never possible to achieve 100% removal.
 However, when you use combination treatments, cosmetic gains can be achieved.

 Stretch Mark Removal

 Stretch marks are considered scars, though there is no break to the skin; they result from the tearing of collagen and elastin in the dermal layer of skin.
 Laser stretch mark removal improves the appearance of stretch marks up to 80%.
 However, the best treatment approach depends on the age of the stretch marks.

 Self-Harm Scar Reduction

 This type of scarring can be difficult to treat, and combinations of lasers, including fractionated CO2 laser and RF skin needling.

-PIH or post-inflammatory hyperpigmentation is not scarring but is often consider with this.
+PIH or post-inflammatory hyperpigmentation is not scarring but is often considered with this.
 It is generally a transient darkening of the skin and occurs in skin types high three and above.
 Asian and ethnic skin types are more prone to this.
 It occurs after any trauma to the surface, although acne is the most common cause.
 Sometimes injury results in a permanent PIH.
 PIH can be treated with the new picosecond lasers.

 Hypertrophic Scar Treatment

 Hypertrophic scars result from abnormal healing.
 Their occurrence is determined by genetics, part of the body affected by injury and the degree of trauma or infection.
 These scars can be treated with silicone gel and injection of corticosteroids.